Subscriptions with WooCommerce Payments is available for U.S. accounts and card payments only. Learn more.

 Once purchased, future recurring payments on the associated subscription will be processed automatically with renewal orders generated in your store for you to track and manage.
 You can also manage the subscriptions via the WooCommerce > Subscriptions administration dashboard.

 When you enable Subscriptions with WooCommerce Payments, you can find the Subscriptions setting at WP Admin > WooCommerce > Settings > Subscriptions:

 When the WooCommerce Subscriptions extension is activated, the WooCommerce Payments built-in subscriptions functionality will be disabled automatically and the WooCommerce Subscriptions extension will take over.

 If you need to manually disable subscriptions functionality built-in to WooCommerce Payments:

 - Select Advanced settings at the bottom of the screen

-- Uncheck the Enable Subscriptions with WooCommerce Payments box
+- Select Enable Subscriptions with WooCommerce Payments to uncheck the box

 Extension compatibility ↑ Back to top

 The WooCommerce.com marketplace offers many extensions for the WooCommerce Subscriptions extension itself that expand its functionality.
 Because the WooCommerce Subscriptions code is used to power subscriptions with WooCommerce Payments, many of these extensions can work with both subscription options.
 However, the extension may require a small change to be compatible, as explained in the Developer updates section of the add-on compatibility FAQ.